 If no attempt is made to reach us, we cannot be responsible for the resulting charges to treat your pet at another facility.

-Note: We can only accept appointments for up to three dogs per household/owner within a 12 month period.
+We can only accept appointments for up to three dogs family.

 Spay/neuter surgeries will be performed by veterinary staff at the Animal Humane Society.
 Drop off is at 7:30am.

 If you have questions about eligibility requirements or post-op emergencies, please call the AHS at 763-489-2201.